fxdave/cuple/README.md

 ## Status

-Currently it's W.I.P, barely tested.
+Currently it's tested, but it hasn't been released yet.

 ## Abouth RPCs in general